tuffing/genchallenges/hackernoon/README.md

 ### 2. How do you find the duplicate number on a given integer array?

-### 3. How do you find duplicate numbers in an array if it contains multiple duplicates?
+ * How do you find duplicate numbers in an array if it contains multiple duplicates?

- * also How are duplicates removed from an array without using any library?
+### 3. How are duplicates removed from an array without using any library?

  * also How are duplicates removed from a given array in Java?
  * also How do you remove duplicates from an array in place?